aptos-labs/aptos-core/developer-docs-site/docs/nodes/ait/ait3-leaderboard-metrics.md

 - For the AIT-3 the epoch duration is 7200 seconds, i.e., two hours.
 - An epoch starts with a finalized validator set.
 During the epoch, only validators in this validator set will vote.
-- During the epoch, following the process desrcibed in [Validation on the Aptos blockchain](/concepts/staking#validation-on-the-aptos-blockchain), a validator is selected as a leader to make a proposal.
+- During the epoch, following the process described in [Validation on the Aptos blockchain](/concepts/staking#validation-on-the-aptos-blockchain), a validator is selected as a leader to make a proposal.
 Because the validator set is unchanged during the course of an epoch, this will result in a validator being selected multiple times as a leader in an epoch.
 -  On successful proposals, i.e., proposals achieving the quorum consensus, the leaders earn rewards based on their stake and on the reward rate that is configured on-chain.
 The reward rate is the same for every validator.
 -  If all the proposals in an epoch achieve quorum consensus, a validator earns the maximum reward for the epoch. **Rewards are given only to the leader validators, and not to the voters.**
 -  On failed proposals, i.e., a proposal that did not achieve the quorum consensus, the leaders do not earn any reward for that proposal.